davidnb3/Orinococameras/README.md

 # Orinoco #

+Introduction.

 This is Project 5 from the Openclassrooms Web Developer Path.
-Here, the focus was more on the back-end, although the front-end did play a role too.
 It's an e-commerce website including a list view page showing all the items, a single product page, a cart page and a confirmation page.

 I didn't use any frameworks or libraries to build the website.